codefresh-io/cap-docs.codefresh.io/_docs/getting-started/concepts.md

 A CI pipeline can compile and package code, build and push Docker images.
 A CD pipeline can deploy applications/artifacts to VMs, Kubernetes clusters, FTP sites, S3 buckets, and more.
 And a CI/CD pipeline can combine code compilation, integration, and deployment for full CI/CD.

-Codefresh offers a rich set of capabilites for easy creation and maintenance of pipelines such as ready-to-use steps for common tasks, variable, shared configuration, and more.
+Codefresh offers a rich set of capabilities to easily create and maintain pipelines such as ready-to-use steps for common tasks, variable, shared configuration, and more.

 See:
 [Introduction to Codefresh pipelines]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/)